nirmeen-sallam/senior-frontend-task/README.md

 }
 ```
 The chat rooms have the same layout regardless of being a directly with a person or a whole channel.

+## Feedback

+If you have any feedback or questions about this challenge feel free to contact us at pp@marketscape.com